 Change of Status Form

-- Issues of NCHEC News publications and other information from NCHEC regarding the evolving profession of health education
+- Receive issues of NCHEC News publications and other information from NCHEC regarding the evolving profession of health education

 - The ability to vote in NCHEC’s annual leadership election

-- Maintaining certification without obtaining 75 continuing education contact hours that non-retired certificated persons must obtain
+- Maintaining certification without obtaining 75 continuing education contact hours that non-retired certified persons must obtain

 - A reduced annual renewal fee ($15)